W. Vaughn McCall, MD, MS

 Lindsey West, PhD

-Dr. Lindsey West is an Assistant Professor in the Department of Psychiatry and Health Behavior.
-West graduated from Brown University with an A.B. in Psychology and received her M.A. and PhD. in Clinical Psychology from the University of Massachusetts Boston in Boston, MA.
-Dr. West completed her predoctoral internship training at Emory University School of Medicine in Atlanta, GA.
+Dr. Lindsey West is an assistant professor in the Department of Psychiatry and Health Behavior.
+West graduated from Brown University with an AB in Psychology and received her MA and PhD in Clinical Psychology from the University of Massachusetts Boston.
+Dr. West completed her predoctoral internship training at Emory University School of Medicine in Atlanta, Ga.
 She completed her postdoctoral fellowship at Augusta University.
 Dr. West’s clinical interests include CBT with underserved populations, including the application of mindfulness and acceptance-based therapies with diverse individuals and groups, and multicultural therapy.
 West’s research has focused primarily on enhancing the mental health and quality of life of individuals from diverse backgrounds.
 In the department, Dr. West serves as the course director for psychotherapy and provides lectures in psychotherapy, cross-cultural psychiatry, and women’s issues for psychiatry residents.
 In addition to being licensed in the state of Georgia, West is a licensed psychologist in South Carolina.
 Dr. West is a member of the American Psychological Association (APA) and is a member of APA’s Division 35 (Psychology of Women) and Division 45 (Society for Psychological Study of Ethnic Minority Issues).

-Dr. David Williams is Assistant Professor of Psychiatry and Health Behavior.
-He obtained his medical degree from the University of South Carolina School of Medicine-Columbia and a B.A. in Ecology and Evolutionary Biology from Princeton University.
-He completed his internship and General Adult Psychiatry residency training at Augusta University and joined the faculty in 2014.
-His areas of clinical involvement include adult inpatient service, resident outpatient clinic, and correctional mental health.
-He is a problem-based learning facilitator for first and second year medical students and is involved in clinical education for students and residents.
+Dr. David Williams is an Assistant Professor of Psychiatry and Health Behavior, Associate Director of Resident Education and Training, and Medical Director for Outpatient Services.
+He obtained his medical degree from the University of South Carolina School of Medicine and a BA in Evolutionary Biology from Princeton University.
+He completed his internship and General Psychiatry Residency Training at Augusta University and joined the faculty in 2014.
+His areas of clinical involvement include adult outpatient care and resident supervision in the Health Behavior and Women’s Health Clinics.
+Dr. Williams’ interests include mood and anxiety disorders, resident wellness, and pharmacogenetics.

 He has conducted research studies (as PI or co-investigator) especially in areas of treatment-resistant mood disorders and PTSD in civilians, veterans, and active duty personnel, and has presented his research in several scientific peer-reviewed publications, published abstracts, and in lectures nationally and internationally.
 Dr. Youssef’s also supervises students and residents in treating patients with a wide array of psychiatric conditions in the outpatient clinic.